 A sweet, 8-year-old girl came to see me along with her mom.
 She was a beautiful child with long, dark black hair and piercing eyes that carried the wisdom of her ancients.
 She was rather quiet.
 And, yes.
 She was overweight and has already endured bullying by other children.

-The mom, a tall, slender woman told part of her child’s story.
-Though they were originally from around here, they had been back in the area for a year after living near San Antonio, Texas.
-I did not get a lot of the family’s history during this consult, partly due to the fact that not all needs to be disclosed in front of a child, but it was not difficult to glean that there were problems.
+The mom, a tall, slender woman told me part of her child’s story.
+They had just returned back in the area after living for a year near San Antonio, Texas.
+I did not get a lot of the family’s history during this consult, partly due to the fact that not all can be disclosed in front of a child, but it was not difficult to glean that there were problems.

-I looked around the meager library, medicine cabinet and market basket that metaphorically describes my office and though I wished I had something more rich, I handed her a calendar book that comes with two types of stickers.
-One sticker is of a fun pair of sneakers, the other of a fork, knife and spoon in a happy face kind of configuration.
-It’s designed to encourage the child to keep note of, hopefully joyfully, their healthy choices.
+I glanced around the meager library, medicine cabinet and market basket that metaphorically describes my office.
+Though I wished I had something richer, I handed her a calendar book that comes with two types of stickers.
+One sticker is of a fun pair of sneakers, the other of a fork, knife, and spoon in a happy face kind of configuration.
+It’s designed to encourage a child to keep note of their healthy choices, hopefully in a fun way.
 Kids generally like it because they tend to love stickers.

 The child’s face lit up.
 After having been rather reserved throughout the meeting, she perked up and said, “I know what I can do with this.”
 I asked her what that was.
-She replied, that instead of using the stickers, if she ate a healthy food or played something, she would draw a picture of that instead.
+She replied, that instead of using the stickers if she ate healthy food or played something, she would draw a picture of that instead.
 I breathed a sigh of relief.
-The world will be a more beautiful place graced by the gifts of an artist.
+The world will be a more beautiful place graced by the gifts of this young artist.

 Also, big news this week.
 I am now on Twitter at http://www.twitter.com/lifeseedsnutrit.
 You can follow me there and share my stories.